djmend20/Capture_That_Flag/README.md

 # Capture_That_Flag
-Social Distancing version or You have no friends capture the flag
+Targeted Audience: People wanting to uphold Social Distancing or People who have no friends